AMICUS CLINIC

 4. Follow-up visits: We check on you the day following surgery when the drains would be removed and dressings applied.
 After you reach home the first follow-up is at 2 weeks.
 Later visits are at 1 month, 3 months, and 6 months.

-3. What is the cost of the procedure?
-Would there be additional costs?
+3. What is the cost of gynecomastia correction?

-We do not offer any loan or EMI scheme.
-We do not encourage individuals to take loans for procedures.
+We have an arrangement for EMI schemes.
 In case of any financial difficulties, you could talk to one of us.

 Most of our procedures are done under local anesthesia.
 General anesthesia is usually done for anxious individuals or those who require skin resection (removal).
 Modern anesthesia protocols are safe.